 2. Use the search feature in Airbnb

-Use search for “Entire Home”, “Private Room”, and “Shared Room”.
+I don’t like to be lost in between thousands of good looking Airbnb apartment listing.
+And assuming neither do you.
+I recommend using a search filter “Entire Home”, “Private Room”, and “Shared Room”.
 I tend to rent the ‘Private Room’ but if you are with family or in a group ‘Entire Home’ seems like a good fit and if you are on a tight budget, the “Shared Room” is a great way to save money.

-You can also apply filter to narrow down the list of options based on your need.
+You can also apply a filter to narrow down the list of options based on your need.
 I.e. During my trip to Berlin, I filtered my search to include WIFI, a full kitchen, bathroom and proximity to the city center.
 It was my Birthday week and I was going out late. so, I wanted to stay close to home.
 The tailored search results were exactly what I was looking for.

 3. Use Calendar and apply extra filters

 Each Airbnb listings have calendar where you can see if the property is available or not for your specific time period.
-You can also filter by host language. (i.e. speaks English)
+You can also filter by a host language. (i.e. speaks English)

 Something worth mentioning is Airbnb’s website and mobile app are equipped with Google Translate so, it is still clear and simple messaging in two different languages.
-Including budget and location in filter is a time saver.
+Including budget and location in the filter is a time saver.
 That way, you get targeted properties to choose from than 10000 scattered around the town.

-4. Cross check the Listing
+4. Cross-check the Listing

 I always want to minimize the risk of being disappointed by a property once I show up.
-Even when a listing meets my budgets, is in the right location and has positive reviews.
+Even when a listing meets my budgets, it is in the right location and has positive reviews.
 If I google the property name and find negative reviews in another website, that is a red flag for me.

-I was close to booking an apartment in my last trip that had most things ticked off, except reviews were quite outdated.
+I was close to booking an apartment on my last trip that had most things ticked off, except reviews were quite outdated.
 So, I googled the apartment and found some reviews that said that place had bed bugs!
 I think I dodged the nightmare!

 5. Examine the pictures in Airbnb listing

 The photos of the apartments should be clear and visually appealing.
-If there are pictures from multiple angles of the bedroom, living room, kitchen and bathroom; then usually there is nothing to hide.
+If there are pictures from multiple angles of the bedroom, living room, kitchen, and bathroom; then usually there is nothing to hide.

-A listing with blurry photos, property that leaves out photos of one room (for example, say bathroom) gets an automatic No from me as well.
+A listing with blurry photos, property that leaves out photos of one room (for example, say a bathroom) gets an automatic No from me as well.
 I like to know exactly what I’m getting, good and bad.

-6. Read the description, amenities and rules
+6. Read the description, amenities, and rules

 Every Airbnb property will have a detailed information of what is included in the apartment, a brief description, the location, and the user reviews.
 The more detailed the description, maybe even with the recommendations for things to do or see around the area, is always a good sign that the owner is attentive.